 The impact of Covid on call centres, and lessons for Compliance offshoring

-However, in order to make offshore employees work, you need to build culture, teamwork, good training and good management aligned to the company culture.
+However, in order to make offshore employees work, you need to build culture, teamwork, good training and good management aligned with the company culture.

 Outsourcing comes to the fore in compliance work.

 The other option is to hire an outsourcing company and pass the responsibility and risk to that firm.
 Where every job goes through a system, and any employee can work on any job, then the outsourcing provider can manage to make sure every job goes through the completion, with the minimum of interruptions.